lupyuen/nuttx-sg2000/README.md

 # Set the NuttX Memory Map for SG2000

-From above, we see that SG2000 boots at this address...
+From the U-Boot Bootloader Config above: We see that SG2000 boots at this address...

 ```bash
 kernel_addr_r=0x80200000